ibalampanis/ai-ethics/guide.md

 16. Smith, A. (2019).
 "Privacy Challenges in AI Applications." *AI Today*, 5(2), 112-125.
 17. Spair, R. (2023).
 "The Ethics of AI Surveillance: Balancing Security and Privacy".
 18. Staff, C. (2024).
 AI Ethics: What It Is and Why It Matters.
 19. Terra, M., Baklola, M., Ali, S., & Karim El-Bastawisy.
 (2023).
-"Opportunities, applications, Challenges and Ethical Implications of Artificial Intelligence in psychiatry"
+"Opportunities, applications, Challenges and Ethical Implications of Artificial Intelligence in psychiatry".
 20. UNESCO.
 (2023).
-"Recommendation on the Ethics of Artificial Intelligence: key facts"
+"Recommendation on the Ethics of Artificial Intelligence: key facts".
+21. Europeian commission.
+(2021).
+"Ethics Guidelines for Trustworthy AI".